The who’s who of ancient people

 Mayans – 250 AD to 900 AD

-An advanced civilization that live in central Mexico and spread south through Belize, Honduras and western Guatemala.
+An advanced civilization that lived in central Mexico and spread south through Belize, Honduras, and western Guatemala.
 They were much like the Aztecs and Incas but had their own gods and traditions.
 Much like many other cultures they built small pyramids and temples and reigned as the superpower in the region for hundreds of years.
 The interesting thing about the Mayans is that no one really knows for sure what happened to them.

-The reason behind the decline of the Mayans is debated and there isn’t one definitive answer, but the most common reasons include disease, war, over population and an extended drought or famine.
+The reason behind the decline of the Mayans is debated and there isn’t one definitive answer, but the most common reasons include disease, war, overpopulation, and an extended drought or famine.
 Any one of these could be the leading cause of their downfall, but whichever it was did enough damage to the empire to see it split into many smaller tribes who never re-united into an empire, and so the Mayans faded away into history.

 Mesopotamia – 3300 BC to 750 BC

-The flat lands around the river frequently flooded and created especially fertile soil which attracted many independent nations over the years including the Akkadian, Babylonian, Sumerians and Assyrians.
+The flat lands around the river frequently flooded and created especially fertile soil which attracted many independent nations over the years including the Akkadian, Babylonian, Sumerians, and Assyrians.
 Which of these came first is unclear but whoever it was created the first civilization, something never before seen on earth.

 Romans – 800 BCE to 500 AD

 If you’ve never heard of the Romans before then you’ve probably never opened a history book.
 This empire stretched from Eastern Europe to England and covered parts of northern Africa.
 The Romans started with the founding of Rome around the year 800 BCE but it wasn’t until hundreds of years later it would rise to the level of power most people know it for.
-The Romans were people from modern day Italy and spread their technology across the lands they conquered, building roads and showing people how to make better versions of everything.
+The Romans were people from modern-day Italy and spread their technology across the lands they conquered, building roads and showing people how to make better versions of everything.
 It was the Romans who brought the technology to Britain of how to make steel, ending the Iron Age in the country.

 The empire ended due to political differences that saw the empire split into two.
 After this it never reformed and constant invasions from neighbouring countries put an end to the once mighty Roman empire.